What is the legal status of my investment?

 What happens with my money if Energise Africa goes bankrupt?

-If Energise Africa were to go bankrupt, trades between Energise Africa and the payment service provider (PSP) Mangopay would cease immediately.
-Mangopay would then transfer the funds from your personal wallet to your bank account (Note: if at this time the project you have invested in has been fully funded and the money has already been transferred to the Issuer, these funds will not be transferred back to your bank account).
-Mangopay would then, in consultation with a trustee, handle all repayments between the investors and investees up until the final repayment of the last project has taken place.
+If Energise Africa were to go bankrupt, trades between Energise Africa and ShareIn would cease immediately (ShareIn are a party that holds client monies in segregated accounts in connection with any investment made).
+ShareIn would then transfer the funds from your personal wallet to your bank account (Note: if at this time the project you have invested in has been fully funded and the money has already been transferred to the Issuer, these funds will not be transferred back to your bank account).
+ShareIn would then, in consultation with a trustee, handle all repayments between the investors and investees up until the final repayment of the last project has taken place.

 Energise Africa go bankrupt, in order to prevent investors from losing